Costa Rica landscape

 Costa Rica Rentista Visa: The 2026 Complete Guide

 For decades the Rentista has been the visa of choice for American and Canadian retirees chasing the Pura Vida lifestyle.
-It's built for people with reliable income who want to actually settle in Costa Rica — not nomad through it — and eventually land permanent residency.
+It's built for people with reliable income who want to actually settle in Costa Rica (not nomad through it) and eventually land permanent residency.
+The structural advantages are real: territorial tax system (foreign income not taxed), 3-year path to permanent residency, family inclusion, Central US time zone for US-based remote work.
+The structural costs are real too: 6-9 month (often 12+) processing, mandatory CCSS enrollment, and bureaucracy that runs in Spanish and on its own schedule.

 Cost